AndyDurden/kinad/README.md

 Foot Notes:
 ------
-[1]: For some systems, frequency calculations to obtain the Gibbs Free Energy barriers rather than Enthalpy barriers are rather expensive, and depending on the system the entropic factor may or may not be significant.
+[1]: For some systems, frequency calculations to obtain the Gibbs Free Energy barriers rather than Enthalpy barriers are rather expensive, and depending on the system the entropic factor may or may not be negligible.
 For more information on deciding between enthalpy and gibbs barriers see: http://pubs.acs.org/doi/abs/10.1021/acs.jpca.5b09447